 1. Is being passive a bad thing?

 Not necessarily.
-In some situations, being passive can help maintain peace or avoid conflict, but it may be problematic if it prevents personal growth or assertiveness.
+In some situations, being passive can help maintain peace or reduce conflict.
+However, it can become harmful if it stops you from advocating for yourself or making reasonable choices.

 2. What is the passive voice in grammar?

-It is a grammatical construction where the subject receives the action rather than performing it, e.g., “The book was read by her.”
+The passive voice is a grammatical construction where the subject receives the action rather than performing it.
+For example: “The book was read by her.”

 3. Can someone be passive and still be strong?

-By practicing assertive communication, setting boundaries, and engaging more actively in decision-making.
+By practicing assertive communication, setting boundaries, and participating more actively in discussions and decision-making.

 5. Is passive the same as indifferent?